ajinkyadesai-git/Emobility-Case-Study/README.md

 ## How to use this repo

-- **For recruiters/hiring managers:** Skim the PRD to see how I structure a problem and KPIs; check the Readout to view experiment rigor and decision-making; use the Model Card to assess ML literacy, evaluation discipline, and governance awareness.
+- **For HMs:** Skim the PRD to see how I structure a problem and KPIs; check the Readout to view experiment rigor and decision-making; use the Model Card to assess ML literacy, evaluation discipline, and governance awareness.
 - **For PM/Analyst peers:** Borrow the KPI dictionary/guardrail approach, the experiment readout template, and the model card sections for your projects.

 ---